 Soda Bottle Top Toy

 This homemade toy does require a bit more hardware than the others, but it’s a unique, calming trinket that utilizes a few small simple machines.
 This makes for the perfect opportunity to involve your budding engineer or architect.
-Follow along Instructable's tutorial to learn how attach two soda bottle tops to a handmade rotating gear (if that’s too ambitious for you, source one from a hardware store), which allows them to spin independently.
+Follow along with Instructable's tutorial to learn how to attach two soda bottle tops to a handmade rotating gear (if that’s too ambitious for you, source one from a hardware store), which allows them to spin independently.
 Then you'll add a joystick setup (a bolt and a spring) and a mouse wheel (a marble) to either end, for a multi-functional, busy, handheld fidget.Continue to 5 of 15 below.

 05 of 15